BeTomorrow/micro-observables/README.md

 ```

 #### WritableObservable.set(newValue)
-Sets the new value contained by the observable.
+Set the new value contained by the observable.
 If the new value is not equal to the current one, listeners will be called with the new value.

 ```ts
 const book = observable("The Jungle Book");